epoupon/lms/README.md

 ## Artist image lookup
 The recommended method is to name the artist image file using the artist's MusicBrainz ArtistID.
 This file can be placed anywhere within one of the scanned libraries.

-If no file with the MusicBrainz ArtistID is found, _LMS_ will look for a file named `artist` (or another name configured in `lms.conf`) in the artist's directories:
+If no file with the MusicBrainz ArtistID is found, _LMS_ will first look for files named `folder` and then `thumb` in the artist information directory, where the corresponding `artist.nfo` file is located.
+If neither exists, it will then search for a file named `artist` (or another name configured in `lms.conf`) in the artist's directories, using this logic:
 1. Identify the artist's directory: _LMS_ selects all albums by the artist using the "AlbumArtist" link and determines the longest common path among them.
 2. Scan for the image: the directory is scanned starting from this common path, moving upwards if needed, until the artist image file is found.
 3. Fallback search: if no image is found, _LMS_ will then search within each individual album folder.